-The Increase in Taxes Payable By Petro in the Future Will Reduce Dividends to Star Gas Partners, Which May Reduce Distributions to Unitholders
+The Increase in Taxes Payable By Petro In the Future Will Reduce Dividends to Star Gas Partners, Which May Reduce Distributions to Unitholders

-Petro and its corporate affiliates do not expect to pay significant federal income tax for 2002 and for several years thereafter.
+Petro and its corporate affiliates do not expect to pay significant federal income tax for several years following the Petro transaction.
 However, over time the amount of federal income taxes paid by Petro and its corporate affiliates will increase.
 In addition, a successful IRS challenge to the deductions of Petro, including depreciation or interest, will increase Petro's and its corporate affiliates' tax liability.
-This will reduce the amount of cash that Petro can distribute to us, which in turn will reduce the amount of cash that we can distribute to our unitholders.
+This will reduce the amount of cash that Petro can distribute to Star Gas which in turn will reduce the amount of cash that we can distribute to our unitholders.
 In addition, Petro and its corporate affiliates do expect to generate earnings and profits, which will make part of the distributions from these entities to Star Gas Partners taxable dividend income to the unitholders.
 This dividend income cannot be offset by past or future losses generated by our propane activities.